melle/OneFingerRotationGesture/README.md

 ## License

 This project is available under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE.md](LICENSE.md) file for more information.

 ## Background

-Read more about the implementation details: [An one finger rotation gesture recognizer](https://blog.mellenthin.de/archives/2012/02/13/an-one-finger-rotation-gesture-recognizer/)
+Read more about the orignal idea and implementation: [An one finger rotation gesture recognizer](https://blog.mellenthin.de/archives/2012/02/13/an-one-finger-rotation-gesture-recognizer/)

 ## Contributing